World tour of Ulysses S. Grant: Aftermath

 The world tour demonstrated to much of the world that the United States was an emerging world power.
 Grant's journalist companion and fellow traveler, John Russell Young, upon their return in 1879, departed Grant's company, traveled back East, and quickly put together a two-volume account of Grant's tour around the world.
-(Note: See: Young, 1879, in Bibliography) The books were well written and descriptive, having high-quality engravings, and were a financial success.
+(Note: See: Young, 1879, under Bibliography) The books were well written and descriptive, having high-quality engravings, and were a financial success.
 Young reflected the self-made men coming from America's middle class that included both Young and Grant.

 When Grant celebrations in Philadelphia ended, Republicans interested in Grant running for the presidency, believed he had returned too soon, and encouraged him to continue traveling.
 At the end of December, Grant and Julia traveled south visiting Beaufort, South Carolina in January 1880 and St. Augustine, Florida, afterward voyaging to Cuba.
 After visiting Cuba for three weeks, Grant and Julia voyaged to Mexico in February, visiting Mexico City, where he and Julia were received by President Porfirio Díaz.
 After visiting Mexico, Grant returned to the United States in March visiting Galveston, Texas and finally reaching Galena, his hometown, in April.